Arbroath: Brothock Water

 A burn (or stream) named Brothock Water flows through the town from St Vigeans parallel to the railway line, before turning to meet the North Sea at Danger Point immediately east of the harbour.
 Flax and jute mills congregated alongside the stream in the 19th century to use the water for their steam-powered machinery.
 Much of its course within the town is open but some parts have been built over.
 The burn and its environs form a green artery between residential areas and along with the railway line divides the town, east to west.
 Data collected by the Brothock Water monitoring station from 1990 onwards shows the water level to normally range between 0.4 m and 1.2 m.
-The highest recorded level of 1.67 m was reached on 2nd November 2009.
+The highest recorded level of 1.67 m was reached on 2 November 2009.
 A £12 million publicly funded scheme to reduce flows in Brothock Water to protect parts of the town at risk from flooding was developed by Angus Council and the Scottish Environment Protection Agency.
 The works, completed in December 2022, included the creation of flood storage areas at Dammy Meadows and north of the town.

 The shoreline

 South west of the harbour lies an area of craggy rocks with a large number of rock pools exposed at low tide.
 Rocks, boulders and shingle extend for about nine hundred metres to Arbroath West Links (or Elliot) beach.
 This gently sloping beach is of mixed sand and pebbles and the sea here is a designated bathing water site of about 1.3 km in length.
 The main access to the beach is via a slipway, but there are also steps down from the coastal path.
-Depending on the tide, the width of the beach can vary from between twenty to two hundred metres.
+Depending on the tide, the width of the beach can vary from twenty to two hundred metres.

 Arbroath (or Seaton) cliffs rise about 1 mile north east of the harbour.
 Whiting Ness at the end of the King's Drive promenade is an example of geological angular unconformity; a coarse conglomerate of late Devonian upper red sandstone overlies early Devonian lower red sandstone.

 Climate

 Arbroath has a typical British marine climate influenced by its seaside position.
 There are narrow temperature differences between seasons.
-January has an average high of 6.7 C and July of 18.1 C. The climate is somewhat dry and sunny for Scotland, with 639.4 mm of precipitation and 1538.4 hours of sunshine.
-The data are sourced from the 1981–2010 averages of the Met Office weather station in Arbroath.
+January has an average high of 6.7 C and July of 18.1 C. The climate is somewhat dry and sunny for Scotland, with 639.4 mm of precipitation and 1561.7 hours of sunshine.
+The data are sourced from the 1991–2020 averages of the Met Office weather station in Arbroath.